-The Chemistry Industry Association of Canada Transportation Emergency Assistance Program, TEAP III, aims to maintain a national emergency response network capable of safely and efficiently mitigating the impacts of a chemical transportation incident anywhere in the country.
-TEAP III provides a forum for CIAC members, transportation companies, and emergency response service providers to share information and successful practices, and to encourage continuous improvement around chemical transportation emergency preparedness and response.
+The Chemistry Industry Association of Canada’s Transportation Emergency Assistance Program, TEAP III, aims to maintain a national emergency response network capable of safely and efficiently mitigating the impacts of a chemical transportation incident anywhere in the country.
+TEAP III provides a forum for CIAC members, transportation companies, and emergency response service providers to share information and successful practices and encourage continuous improvement around chemical transportation emergency preparedness and response.

 Through TEAP III, CIAC and its partner organizations have established two standards: the CIAC Transportation Emergency Response Standard and the TEAP III Transportation Emergency Response Service Provider Standard.